Funded separately to Hull Maritime, Hull City Council is embarking on transforming Queens Gardens.

 Rose Bowl

-New trees including multi-stemmed Birch and fastigiate Elm will be planted around the Rose Bowl Fountain to provide seasonal interest and structure at the west end of the gardens.
+New trees including multi-stemmed Birch and fastigiate Elm have been planted around the Rose Bowl Fountain to provide seasonal interest and structure at the west end of the gardens.

 These new trees will be used as new focal features around the traditional seasonal bedding displays.